dpourreau/arcgen/tests/README.md

 # Tests and Plots

-ArcGen ships with property/timing tests for steering, geometry (skeleton), A* graph search, and the end-to-end engine.
+ArcGen ships with a comprehensive test suite covering core primitives, steering functions, geometry/skeletons, graph search, and the high-level three-stage engine.

 ## Running